Mendip Rail: 6 October 2008

-The shunter, which by the time of the impact had already suffered damage due to passing through a tunnel which was too low for it, was derailed, as were the first five stone wagons; four of those wagons completely left the branch line and travelled down a steep embankment.
-The shunter suffered significant, but not irreparable, damage, and there was only minor damage to the mainline locomotive.
+The shunter, which by the time of impact was already damaged after passing a tunnel too low for it, was derailed, as were the first five stone wagons; four of those completely left the branch line and travelled down a steep embankment.
+The shunter suffered significant but repairable damage, and there was only minor damage to the mainline locomotive.
 A section of track was completely destroyed.

 The Rail Accident Investigation Branch (RAIB) reviewed the accident and decided that it did not warrant undertaking a full investigation.
 The RAIB did recommend that an additional "brake of last resort" be fitted to the shunter and to similar industrial locomotives.
 The RAIB also noted the need to consider the use of self-restoring trap points for the quarry sidings.

 10 November 2008

 At approximately 02:40 the two locomotives hauling the 7A91 Merehead Quarry to Acton Terminal Complex train derailed at East Somerset Junction between Westbury and Castle Cary.